huggingface/accelerate/docs/source/concept_guides/fsdp_and_deepspeed.md

 ## Configuring Functionalities

-Model tensors are split into different GPUs in attempt scale up model sizes; this is termed *sharding* in FSDP, and *partitioning* in DeepSpeed.
-FSDP sharding and DeepSpeed ZeRO (partitioning) stages, are configured by `--fsdp_sharding_strategy`, and `--zero_stage`, respectively.
+Model tensors are split into different GPUs in an attempt to scale up model sizes; this is termed *sharding* in FSDP, and *partitioning* in DeepSpeed.
+FSDP sharding and DeepSpeed ZeRO (partitioning) stages are configured by `--fsdp_sharding_strategy`, and `--zero_stage`, respectively.
 In particular, FSDP `FULL_SHARD` maps to DeepSpeed ZeRO stage `3`; see this [comprehensive mapping between FSDP sharding and DeepSpeed ZeRO settings](../usage_guides/fsdp#mapping-between-fsdp-sharding-strategies-and-deepspeed-zero-stages).
 The below table summarizes and groups similar settings:

 Group | Framework | Configuration | Example | Restrictions (if any)
 --|--|--|--|--